nus-tic4001-AY2021S1/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

-Initial launch
+* *Start the program
-    1. Download the jar file and copy into an empty folder
+*    1. Download the Jar file and copy into an empty folder
-    2. Use Command Prompt to run jar file with `java -jar` command.
+*    2. Use terminal/CMD to run jar file with `java -jar` command.
-    3. type exit command to exit from the program.
+*    3. type exit command or double enter to exit the program.